 Camille 2000 (August 7th 1946 – July 28th 2019) was always this ominous force.
 She was one of the first legends that stuck out to me when I started to get involved with the outside burlesque community.
 Other performers would mention her constantly and she was this mysterious legend that I instantly wanted to meet because of her influence.
 She was the mother of neo-burlesque who took no shit.
 In the second half of her career, she transitioned from classic burlesque to a style that fit her better.
 Instead of trying to fit into the definition of “burlesque,” she made burlesque fit into her definition.
 It’s funny...
 I met Camille briefly and watched her perform at my first year of the Burlesque Hall of Fame.
 I’ve been twice now, and I don’t have a signed print of hers.
 Attending BHOF with a limited amount of funds and about 30-50 legends each year, means you have to be conscious with your spending.
 Camille was always so lively.
 I figured that I would take advantage of the opportunity to have prints signed by legends who I may not see the following year: only to learn that despite her gusto, my opportunity with Camille would pass.
 She was a fighter right through to the very end.

-Toni Elling (Born 1929) I have very limited words for how grateful I am to have met her.
-The moment I met her, I instantly felt comforted and welcomed.
-I am in awe of her composure and love for life.
+Toni Elling (Born 1929) I have very limited words for exactly how grateful I am to have met her.
+The moment I met Miss Elling, I instantly felt comforted and welcomed.
+I am constantly in awe of her composure and love for life.
 She has always been, and will continue to be, one of my favourite legends.
 At the time of writing this, Toni is still with us, but she has made such an impact on our community, she deserves to be praised and remembered at this time.

 This year we have seen the passing of some of our most treasured legends.
 Some have fought longer than we had expected, while others left us too early.
 It may seem difficult to grasp the idea of burlesque as an industry these days, with the amount we discuss community and expression.
 But we have that freedom to make burlesque whatever we desire – an industry, a job, a form of expression, a community, a way to bring awareness to the world – because of our legends.
 And now we are in the era of transitioning between legends.
 Those who came before us resting in our memories, and those of us today who are currently paving the way for both present and future performers.
 It’s a constant cycle of performers and innovators.
 We need to honour our past and those who made it possible for us to perform today.
 We can only grow into a stronger tomorrow, if we acknowledge the challenges, success and life of yesterday.